ricardojoserf/random/python/safe-delete-troll/README.md

 # Troll safe delete

-Override free space with the file you want.
+Overwrite free space with the file you want.
 Example: Before giving back your work laptop, delete everything and fill the hard drive with your CV

 ## Usage